clux/facemaulers/recaps/umnos-simulation.md

 => E(DMG) = 128 slowed melee, 196 unslowed melee
 NB: More if breath hits more than one.
 Otherwise breath is roughtly equal.
 Breath worse if they CON SAVE 22.
+Breath on 3x is about the same as unslowed melee.

 ## Hiffee - Valkyrie; 19AC